 When embarking on data monitoring initiatives, several key aspects warrant consideration:

-• Frequency: Regular monitoring intervals tailored to the criticality of data assets.
+- Frequency: Regular monitoring intervals tailored to the criticality of data assets.

 How often should you monitor your data?
 That will depend on the use of the data within your organization.
 Consider how often data is loaded or refreshed.
 Is it batch or real time?
 Who uses it and when?
 What quirks or other milestone events lie in usage of your data - maybe an uptick around certain times of the year such as holidays.
 Taking these factors into account will help you set the right balance.

+- Metrics and What to Look For: Key performance indicators (KPIs) such as data freshness, query performance, and error rates.
 What KPIs are important to your business, and how do they affect outcomes?
 Freshness of your data matters, but may vary.
 When do processes start and finish?
 What times are analytics and reports produced?
 While you’re at it, are there places where freshness doesn’t matter in your data?
 Even seldomly updated tables should be “fresh” by the appropriate standard.
 What you do need to look at is the rotten data - data never updated or updated frequently but never used should be discarded as it has no value.
 KPIs associated with performance and errors, likewise are important.
 Don’t waste valuable resources on bad queries that suck up credits or slots.
 What other metrics are important to your business?

-• Mode (Automated/Manual): Striking a balance between automated alerts and manual review for comprehensive coverage.
+- Mode (Automated/Manual): Striking a balance between automated alerts and manual review for comprehensive coverage.

 In an ideal world, we would have a big fat red “easy” button to monitor, review, and solve our data issues.
 This is not that world.
 Though with increasing use of AI, Machine Learning, and proactive solutions, we can approach to somewhere north of 90% automation.
 Automatically surfacing the “big rocks” in your data landscape with meaningful insight and information can help Data Engineers get a handle on what is happening.
 Automation alone would be foolhardy.
 It’s the job of automated monitoring to inform Engineers to perform educated executions.
 An expensive query may be worth the cost of business.
 A spike in usage may be appropriate and expected.
 Great observation tools surface the known knowns, the known unknowns, and the unknown unknowns.
 Manual review helps you make the right decisions.

-• Results/Follow-ups: Prompt action and follow-up to address identified issues and prevent recurrence.
+- Results/Follow-ups: Prompt action and follow-up to address identified issues and prevent recurrence.

 As GI Joe taught us: Knowing is half the battle.
 Knowing about a data issue, be it a stopped pipeline, runaway query, or performance problem is useless unless you take action.
 Once the issue is surfaced and vetted, you need to make a fix, and circle back to prevent this from happening again with the newfound knowledge.
 This virtuous circle of issue understanding, remediation, and prevention makes for a strong and efficient data landscape and team.